-Nowadays, as a marketer you're necessarily measuring something.
-You could be selecting measures related to time and budget, or to website traffic, social engagement, and email response, or you could be opting for more sophisticated measures of customer share of wallet, lifetime value, and share of preference.
+Nowadays, as a marketer, you're necessarily measuring something.
+You could be selecting measures related to time and budget, or to website traffic, social engagement, and email response, or you could be opting for more sophisticated metrics of customer share of wallet, lifetime value, and share of preference.

-Choosing the right measures is far more important than the quantity of data measured.
+Choosing the right marketing metrics is far more important than the quantity of data measured.
 Measuring the right data, and acting on the results found in the measurements, is an essential requirement for operating Marketing as a center of excellence.

 A playbook outlines a strategy for an activity; in this instance, the activity is selecting the right marketing metrics to measure and having a strategy to measure them.

 Your marketing measurement playbook should provide you with a strategic approach for building your measurement processes, selecting your metrics, reporting those metrics in a way that delivers real business value, and executing the right activities to continue to improve over time.

 The term "playbook" is inspired by sports, where the coach maintains a list of all the team's plays.
 A good marketing measurement playbook tells your team not only what to do but how to make it happen.

 A play in the sports world is an action designed to achieve a specific purpose under specific conditions.
 When you design any type of playbook, you need to define the conditions; the condition is what triggers the action.

 Make your measurement playbook actionable

 A good measurement playbook defines your marketing metrics selection as well as your measurement process and methodology.
 To create a useful measurement playbook, the marketing team needs to do the following: